TheOriginalGeez/Cupid/README.md

 Create a _working folder_.
 This folder **must not** be in a common folder like your Desktop, Downloads or Program Files.
 It's best to create a Wabbajack folder near the root of your drive like `C:/Wabbajack`.

-Grab the latest release of Wabbajack from [GitHub](https://github.com/wabbajack-tools/wabbajack/releases) and place `Wabbajack.exe` in the _working folder_.
+Grab the latest release of Wabbajack from [the Wabbajack site](https://wabbajack.org) and place `Wabbajack.exe` in the _working folder_.

 ## Downloading and Installing

 Downloading and installing this list can take a while depending on your specs.
 To get the fastest speeds put the working folder on an SSD.

 1) Open Wabbajack.
-2) Browse Modlists, check Show NSFW in the top right, and download Cupid.
+2) Browse Modlists, check Show NSFW in the top right and download Cupid.
 3) Adjust the installation and download paths (EX: D:\Modding\Cupid , D:\Modding\SSEDownloads).
 4) Click the start button.
 5) Wait for Wabbajack to finish.